- Home

-Below, we’ll explain more about what it means to be flexible and the importance of flexibility as we get older, as well as offer six tips to help you reach your flexibility goals.
+Below, we’ll explain what it means to be flexible, the importance of flexibility as we get older, and offer six tips to help you reach your flexibility goals.

 What does it mean to be flexible?

-Flexibility is all to do with the range of motion of the soft tissues that surround a joint.
+Flexibility relates to the range of motion of the soft tissues that surround a joint.
 These soft tissues include muscles, tendons, ligaments, fascia, joint capsules, and skin.

 It can be helpful to think of these soft tissues as though they’re components of an elastic band.
-An elastic band that’s rarely used or stretched will often become tight and brittle, will no longer stretch to its full capacity, and might even snap.
-Whereas an elastic band that gets stretched through its full range of motion regularly will often stay supple and appear newer.
+An elastic band that’s rarely used will often become tight and brittle, will no longer stretch to its full capacity, and might even snap.
+Whereas an elastic band that gets stretched through its full range of motion regularly will usually stay supple.

 Our bodies are somewhat similar.
-A group of soft tissues around a joint that are rarely mobilised or stretched can become short and tight, making the joint feel stiff, or even painful, to move.
-Health experts also believe that this can lead to strains and muscle damage.
+A group of soft tissues around a joint that are rarely mobilised or stretched can become short and tight, making the joint feel stiff or painful to move.
+Health experts believe that this can lead to strains and muscle damage.

 Why is improving and maintaining our flexibility important as we get older?